 You'll also have a dedicated rear-view camera input at your disposal, plus a USB input for digital media sources.

 iDatalink Maestro lets you keep your factory extras

-If your vehicle comes with factory add-ons like Ford SYNC or GM OnStar®, you don't have to worry about losing your favorite conveniences to get navigation and better sound — the DNN770HD offers compatibility you won't find in many other aftermarket radios, thanks to the iDatalink Maestro module (not included).
+If your vehicle comes with factory add-ons like Ford SYNC, Chrysler Uconnect®, or GM OnStar®, you don't have to worry about losing your favorite conveniences to get navigation and better sound — the DNN770HD offers compatibility you won't find in many other aftermarket radios, thanks to the iDatalink Maestro module (not included).
 For SYNC systems, you'll be able to retain voice-controlled features, steering wheel audio controls, and factory audio functions, plus enjoy expanded functionality including gauges, climate controls, a distance sensor, and tire pressure monitor.
 For OnStar systems, you'll keep your steering wheel audio controls, your factory amp, safety warning chimes, and OnStar, if present.
-The DNN770HD will also be compatible with Chrysler Uconnect systems, you'll retain steering wheel controls, the factory amp, and Uconnect with voice command for select vehicles.
+With Chrysler Uconnect systems, you'll retain steering wheel controls, the factory amp, and Uconnect with voice command for select vehicles.

 Want to keep your car's steering wheel audio controls?

 In most vehicles, you can use an adapter (not included) to connect your vehicle's steering wheel controls to this Kenwood stereo.
 Connect a few wires, then program the adapter for your particular car and the Kenwood, and you'll retain the convenience of your steering wheel controls.

 Note: The Kenwood Server requires a subscription: Kenwood gives you the first two years free, and after that it's just $60 for two more years.
 You can manage your Kenwood Server account through Kenwood's secure website or the Kenwood Route Collector smartphone app.

 Note: Bluetooth compatibility of this device may vary, depending on your phone and service provider.